 - Unless a different fund (or mix of funds) is selected by the servicemember enrolled in BRS, all TSP contributions will automatically be made to the ‘Lifecycle’ (or ‘L’) Fund by default.
 Similar to a target-date retirement fund, the L Fund is made up of a blend of the five TSP asset class funds, and is allocated based on the servicemember’s age.
 It is rebalanced over time, with an allocation objective of being less risky as retirement approaches.
 For non-BRS servicemembers, the default fund will remain the ‘Government Securities Investment’ (or ‘G’) Fund, consisting of “a non-marketable short-term U.S. Treasury security that is specially issued to the TSP.

 - After meeting the 20-year requirement, a servicemember has a choice to receive their new High-3 defined benefit in the form of full monthly retired pay upon retirement, or to elect to receive reduced pay plus a partial lump-sum.
-If the lump sum is chosen, the servicemember will need to decide if they want 25 or 50 percent of their future retirement payments upfront.
-The tradeoff of taking the lump sum is the servicemember’s monthly retired pay would then be 75 or 50 percent of the full value of their monthly retirement annuity.
+If the lump sum is chosen, the servicemember will need to decide if they want 25 or 50 percent of their future retirement payments, which are discounted to present value, upfront.
+The tradeoff of taking the lump sum is that the servicemember’s monthly retired pay would then be 75 or 50 percent of the full value of their monthly retirement annuity, until full retirement age as determined by Social Security (67 for most servicemembers).
+At full retirement age, the monthly pension payments are restored to 100%.
 (It’s important to note that the lump sum is considered taxable income that could potentially push a servicemember into a higher tax bracket).

 - Eligibility to receive a one-time retention bonus called “continuation pay” that is paid between the 8th and 12th year of service.
 This bonus can range from 2.5 to 13 times the monthly base pay, and comes with a minimum 4-year additional active duty service obligation.
 If the service obligation is not met, the servicemember may be required to repay some or all of the bonus, depending on their situation.
 The pay rate multiplier is based on service-specific needs, specialty skills, and hard-to-fill positions, with each branch of service determining its own guidance on continuation pay rates.
 The one-time payment is taxable, but can be split up to four equal installments over a four-year period to help reduce the tax liability.
 The continuation bonus can be used for anything (e.g. car, first home), and can even be contributed directly into the TSP, as long as the annual contribution limit hasn’t yet been reached.

-Example 4: If Major General Miller has served 8 years, is at an O-8 pay grade of $12,088/month, and is eligible for a 9 times multiplier, she would receive a retention bonus of $12,088 x 9 = $108,792.
+Example 4: If Lieutenant Miller has served 8 years, is at an O-3 pay grade of $6,241.50/month, and is eligible for a 9 times multiplier, she would receive a retention bonus of $6,241.50 x 9 = $56,173.50.
 Once she receives her continuation pay bonus, she will have an additional four-year active duty service obligation.
-And because the lump sum payment would bump her into the next higher tax bracket, she has opted to receive four annual payments of $108,792 ÷ 4 = $27,198 over the next four years.
+And because the lump sum payment would bump her into the next higher tax bracket, she has opted to receive four annual payments of $56,173.50 ÷ 4 = $14,043.38 over the next four years.

 Practical BRS Planning Issues for Servicemembers

-The Department of Defense provided a deadline of December 31st, 2018 for servicemembers with fewer than 12 years of service as of December 31, 2017, to either opt into the new BRS plan, or remain grandfathered under the old High-3 plan.
+The Department of Defense provided a deadline of December 31st, 2018 for servicemembers with fewer than 12 years of service as of December 31, 2017, to either opt into the new BRS plan or remain grandfathered under the old High-3 plan.
 Notably, servicemembers who left the military (prior to January 1, 2018) and rejoined (or who will rejoin) after the opt-in decision deadline year (2018), have 30 days upon re-entry to decide whether to stay in the legacy system or elect the new BRS, so long as the servicemember previously met the requirement of having had fewer than 12 years of service as of December 31, 2017.
+And, according to the Department of Defense Office of Financial Readiness, “if you’re a cadet or midshipman attending a Service academy as of December 31, 2017, or are in the Reserve Officer Training Program with a signed contract as of Dec.
+31, 2017, you’re also grandfathered under the legacy retirement system.
+However, if commissioning (or being placed in pay status) occurs after the 2018 opt-in window, you’ll have 30 days upon commissioning to opt into the BRS.”

 For active servicemembers who enter the Uniformed Service before January 1, 2018 with at least 12 years of service, the deadline was moot as they were automatically grandfathered into the old High-3 plan.
 Similarly, all servicemembers who joined (or will join) on or after January 1, 2018, can also ignore the deadline as they are automatically covered under the new BRS, and are automatically enrolled at a default 3 percent contribution rate to their TSP – there is no waiting period.
 Nevertheless, the servicemember would still need to manually elect to have their contributions increased to 5 percent in order to get the full 4 percent government match (which, as mentioned earlier, begins with the member’s third year of service).